Nemocas/AbstractAlgebra.jl/docs/src/fraction.md

 Parent objects of such fraction elements have type `Generic.FracField{T}`.

+## Factored fraction types

+AbstractAlgebra.jl also implements a fraction type `Generic.FactoredFrac{T}` with parent objects of such fractions having type `Generic.FactoredFracField{T}`.
+As opposed to the fractions of type `Generic.Frac{T}`, which are just a numerator and denominator, these fractions are maintained in factored form as much as possible.

 ## Abstract types

 All fraction element types belong to the abstract type `FracElem{T}`